polakowo/datadocs/docs/machine-learning/hyperopt.md

 - Using Tree-based Parzen Estimators: [Hyperopt](http://hyperopt.github.io/hyperopt/)
     - [Optimizing hyperparams with hyperopt](http://fastml.com/optimizing-hyperparams-with-hyperopt/)

-#### SMAC (Sequential Model-based Algorithm Configuration):
+#### SMAC

-- Trains a random forest of regression trees to approximate the response surface.
+- SMAC (Sequential Model-based Algorithm Configuration) trains a random forest of regression trees to approximate the response surface.
 - This method may work better than Gaussian processes for categorical hyperparameters.
 - Random forest tuning: [SMAC](http://bit.ly/SMAC-proj)

-#### Derivative-free optimization:
+#### Derivative-free optimization

 - Try a bunch of random points, approximate the gradient, and find the most likely search direction.
 - Derivative-free methods include genetic algorithms and the Nelder-Mead method.
 - Easy to implement and no less efficient that Bayesian optimization.